Dianchi Lake, Yunnan - Things to Do at Dianchi Lake

 What to See & Do

-Xishan (Western Hills) and Dragon Gate
+Western Hills and Dragon Gate (Longmen)

-Haigeng Park and the Winter Gulls
+Haigeng Park and Lakefront Promenade

 Yunnan Nationalities Village